Ninase

 Ninase is a village in Saaremaa Parish, Saare County in western Estonia.

 Before the administrative reform in 2017, the village was in Mustjala Parish.

 The Saaremaa Harbour is located in Ninase.

-Ninase village is located on Ninase peninsula which highest cliff on the 1 km shoreline is 5 meters high.
+The village is located on Ninase peninsula where the highest cliff on the 1 km shoreline is 5 meters high.
 The surrounding nature and birds can be observed from the 12 m high tower next to the village.